Top 10 Skiing Safety Tips

 If you buy your own equipment, make sure your ski boots are fitted properly and that your bindings are set correctly.

 Wearing protective headgear is very important when skiing or snowboarding.
 Even if you’re a competent skier yourself, you can’t be sure that others on the mountain won’t cause accidents.

 Back in the day it may not have been seen as ‘cool’ to wear a helmet but now the tables have certainly turned and those without a helmet are the ‘uncool’ ones.

 Modern helmets look smart and come with great features such as bluetooth so they have more uses than just protecting your head and skiing safely.
 Who wouldn’t want that?

 Always check the weather before you go skiing and make sure you’re wearing enough layers.
 We advise you wear thermals on those extra snowy days and invest in good quality gloves or mittens to keep your hands toasty and warm.
 Bring an extra pair in case the first pair gets wet.
 Find out more about the best weather gear for skiing this winter.

 book some lessons

 If you’re not already competent on the slopes, then it’s definitely worth booking some ski or snowboarding lessons (either individual or group).
 Even experienced skiers polish up their skills with a lesson now and then.
-Find out more about the partners we work with.
+Find out more about the partners we work with and skiing safely.